“Why would anyone need a strategy for lead generation?” is a bit like asking “Why would anyone want to put petrol in the tank of a vehicle?”

 Giveaways are one of the most often overlooked but most effective lead generation strategies out there.
 Giveaways are one of the reasons why some people have favourite products and services providers.
 As a business owner, you can introduce periodic giveaways into your marketing strategy, and incorporate these into different parts of your website.

-    If you run a monthly giveaway for example, test a popup on your most highly trafficked pages and let it run with a countdown timer until the winner is picked.
-You can offer your products, services or even complimentary products and services to people who take certain actions on your site – people who enter the giveaway, purchase an item, follow you on social media etc. Especially when applied to customers with a strong interest in your niche, the opportunity to win a highly coveted item could be too irresistible for potential customers not to enter.
+If you run a monthly giveaway, for example, test a popup on your most highly trafficked pages and let it run with a countdown timer until the winner is picked.
+You can offer your products, services, or even complementary products and services to people who take certain actions on your site – people who enter the giveaway, purchase an item, follow you on social media, etc. Especially when applied to customers with a strong interest in your niche, the opportunity to win a highly coveted item could be too irresistible for potential customers not to enter.
 Once you start getting leads, you can score them, and nurture them until they become customers.

 People just can’t seem to resist a good, free product especially when it contains the solution to their problems.

 Think about it.